theturnout/court-data-pipeline/README.md

 ```

 ## Running the Script
 1. Start a local server.
 It will serve the contents of the current directory on Port 8000.
-The contents of the definition files are accessed via HTTP and so validation will fail if they cannot be reached.
+The contents of the definition files are accessed via HTTP so validation will fail if they cannot be reached.

  `pipenv run python http.server`

-2. Execute the following command to run the script.
+2. Webpages to be scraped are provided to the script by passing a CSV file as an argument when executing the `.py` file.
+The location of the CSV file does not matter as long as the path in argument is valid.
+Execute the following command to run the script.

-	`pipenv run python court-data-pipeline.py`
+	`pipenv run python court-data-pipeline.py "./data/sites/websites.csv"`

 For development purposes, a Jupyter Notebook is also included in the repo. **This is for development only** and the `.py` script should be used as the default method of interacting with the pipeline.
 While both files should be kept in parity, the `.py` script always supersedes the notebook.